 The transfer system is an intrinsic part of the sport of football.
-It enables players to move from club to club to improve the fortunes of the club acquiring their services but also in the case where a transfer fee is paid can improve the fortunes of the selling club by providing them with much needed finance.
+It enables players to move from club to club to improve their fortunes and that of the club acquiring their services.

-Are there any rules in place which limit how many clubs a player can play for in one season?
+Are there rules which limit how many clubs a player can play for in one season?

 Can a player be prevented from representing a number of teams in a particular competition?

-If a player has already represented another team in a match in the FA Cup or the Football League Cup then they will not be able to represent their new club in that competition during the same season.
-This is a concept which is known as being Cup Tied.
+If a player has already represented another team in a match in the FA Cup or the EFL Cup, they will not be able to represent their new club in that competition during the same season.
+This is known as being cup tied.

-However, this rule does not apply to the FA Premier League meaning that a player can play for more than one club in that competition in the same season.
+However, this rule does not apply to the FA Premier League, meaning a player can play for more than one club in that competition in the same season.

-Accordingly a player can only play for one club in either the FA Cup or the Football League Cup in a particular season.
+Accordingly, a player can only play for one club in either the FA Cup or the EFL Cup in a particular season.

-What effect will the creation of transfer windows have on this rule?
+- What effect did the creation of transfer windows have on this rule?